-If there is ever a breakdown in the employment relationship, employees are often left scrambling to find documents that support their case.
+If there is ever a breakdown in the employment relationship, employees are often left scrambling to find documents that support their case, whether it be at the Human Rights Tribunal of Ontario, or an Ontario court.
 When they approach our firm, they often have questions with what evidence they can and should provide.
-The purpose of documentation is to help your lawyer understand the facts of your case as well as which further evidence may be relevant to the matter at hand.
+The purpose of documenting your employment relationship is to help your lawyer understand the facts of your case as well as which further evidence may be relevant to the matter at hand.

 In the digital era, employees have more ability than ever to retain and document the terms and conditions of their employment.
 It can be as simple as saving relevant documents to a folder and updating it from time to time.
 To help with any potential legal matter, employees should save (digital) copies of the following:

 - Your employment contract and any subsequent contracts from your employer;

 - Employee handbooks, codes of conduct, or policies;

 - Your paystubs;

 - Medical notes and associated correspondence with your employer;

 - Any Performance Improvement Plans that are implemented;